bytedance/g3/CONTRIBUTING.md

 # Contributing

-Thank you for investing your time in contributing to <NAME> project!
+Thank you for investing your time in contributing to G3 project!

 Read our [Code of Conduct](CODE_OF_CONDUCT.md) to keep our community approachable and respectable.

-This guide details how to use issues and pull requests to improve <NAME> project.
+This guide details how to use issues and pull requests to improve G3 project.

 ## General Guidelines